carneades/carneades-4/INSTALL.md

 These are instructions for building and running Carneades-4.

-## Carneades Server

-Hint: You can use the [Carneades server](http://carneades.fokus.fraunhofer.de) without having to install any software.

 ## Prerequisites

 For building the system from the source files, the following are required: